listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.5-processing-hitl-requests/problem/readme.md

 - Update the `getDiary` function to handle `data-action-end` parts by returning a string that describes the action output
 - Add validation in the POST handler to return a 400 response if there's no most recent user message
 - Implement the `findDecisionsToProcess` function to:
-  - Extract actions from the assistant message
+  - Get actions from the assistant message
-  - Extract decisions from the user message
+  - Get decisions from the user message
-  - Return a `HITLError` if actions don't have a matching decision
+  - Match them up and return action-decision pairs to process
-  - Match decisions to actions and return appropriate results
+  - Return a `HITLError` if the user hasn't made a decision for an action
 - Test your implementation by running the local dev server and checking if the console logs show the correct action-decision pairs
-- Try the complete flow in the UI by requesting an action, approving/rejecting it, and observing the results
+- Note that `sendEmail` still won't be executed yet - we'll do that in the next exercise